nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * *prescription* - A single prescription of one existing patient, active based on in the patient is currently using it

 ### Instructions for manual testing
+Given below are instructions to test the app manually.

+#### Launch and shutdown
+1. Initial launch
+   1. Download the jar file and move it into an empty folder.
+   2. Open the command prompt / terminal and change working directory to the folder.
+   3. Run the jar file by input `java -jar tp.jar` into the command line.
+The app should start running.
+2. Exit program
+   1. Input `bye`.
+The app should end with a greeting.

+#### Navigating between main menu and sub menus
+1. Go to Patient menu and return to main
+   1. Input `1`.
+The patient menu should be shown.
+   2. Input `main`.
+The main menu should be shown again.
+2. Go to Visit menu and exit the program
+   1. Input `2`.
+The visit menu should be shown.
+   2. Input `bye`.
+The app should end with a greeting.

+#### Loading sample data
 To load sample data, please reference the following formats:

 `patient.txt`: `Name | DOB | G | ID`